As of August 2021, with standard timing, the in-person LSAT consists of four 35-minute multiple-choice sections:

 These limits do not apply retroactively, so tests taken before September 2019 do not count toward these limits.
 Due to the global pandemic, LSAT-Flex tests taken from April through August 2020 also do not count toward these limits.

 Note that if you have received a perfect score (a 180) on the LSAT in the past five years, you cannot retake the LSAT.

 If you do not expect to perform your best on the official test, feel free to change your test date.
-If you take the test and cancel the score later, you will not be able to see your score; moreover, law schools will be able to see that you canceled your score (unless you have canceled your first LSAT score through the Score Preview feature).
+If you take the test and cancel the score later, you will not be able to see your score; moreover, law schools will be able to see that you canceled your score.
 Most law schools will ignore the first cancellation, but all schools will expect or require an explanation for two or more canceled scores.

 Yes, you can take the LSAT without a bachelor’s degree.
 However, you must have earned a bachelor’s degree to enter law school.
 Many students apply for law school the fall of their senior year of college and then enter law school the following fall, after receiving their bachelor’s degree.
 However, other students may choose to apply to law school a few years after completing their undergraduate degree.